-Change of the pursuing type of degree after the formal lab assignment determined can be granted by notifying Kyoumu of that by March in the first year before submitting a research proposal.
+Change of the pursuing type of degree after the formal lab assignment determined can be granted by notifying Kyoumu of that by the end of the first year before submitting a research proposal.
 The second supervisor will be assigned in the next month of the formal lab assignment.